Gabriella439/post-rfc/sotu.md

 out of the box with `ghcjs` because it supports most Haskell primitive operations.

+I would also like to mention that there are two Haskell-like languages that you should also try out for front-end programming: `elm` and `purescript`.
+These are both used in production today and have equally active maintainers and communities of their own.

 **Areas for improvement:**

 * There needs to be a clear story for smooth integration with existing